felixnext/disaster_pipeline/README.md

 3. Go in the `app` folder and run `python run.py`
 4. Service should now be reachable under `https://localhost:3001/`

+> **NOTE:** Please note that the execution of the scripts requires 1.5+ GB of Disk Space, as it downloads pre-trained embeddings for glove.
+If you want to omit that, please downlaod the models manually from [here](http://nlp.stanford.edu/data/wordvecs/glove.twitter.27B.zip) and extract the relevant ones into the `models` folder.
+(Also comment out the download call in the `train_classifier.py` function).

 ## Algorithm Design

 The system is divided into two parts: An ETL pipeline to load and clean the data and the machine learning pipeline to build the model.
-They are defined in `data/process_data.py` and `models/train_classifier.py` respectively.
+They are defined in `data/process_data.py` and `models/train_classifier.py` respectively (there are also various experiments in the `notebooks` folder).
 The ETL pipeline is pretty straight forward.
 However, the machine learning pipeline allows to provide different configurations (defined in the `config.py`).
 The pipeline has three distinct steps:

 1. Processing: Loads the data created by the ETL pipeline and splits it into distinct features to be used by the classifiers
 2. Classifier: Defines the actual classifiers used by the pipeline and which features they use